mathildasoda/mathildasoda.github.io/about.md

 # Me

 Hello!
 I'm Mathilda Nguyen, an undergraduate student majoring in Mathematics and minoring in Computer Science.
 My current interests are anything probability, statistics, and calculus.
-These days, I found myself reading up on various Game Theory topics, especially in learning algorithms and resource allocations.
+These days, I also read up on various Game Theory topics, especially in learning algorithms and resource allocations.

-In my free time, I like to read up on esoteric maths, hang out with my friends, and skate.
+In my free time, I like to browse wiki pages on esoteric maths, hang out with my friends, and skate.

 # Organization + my roles